-You will be amazed at just how good Instant Pot Chicken Wings are!
-Ready in less than 30 minutes, these Buffalo Chicken Wings are the most tender and flavorful chicken wings you will ever have.
+Ready in less than 30 minutes, Instant Pot Buffalo Chicken Wings are the most tender and flavorful chicken wings you will ever have.

-Wings are my husband's favorite go-to football snack and he has been known to devour more than his fair share during a football game or two.
+Buffalo Chicken Wings are my husband's favorite go-to football snack and he has been known to devour more than his fair share while watching football games.

-But convincing him that homemade buffalo wings are just as good as store-bought wings, that is a bit harder sell.
+But convincing him that homemade buffalo wings are just as good as restaurant chicken wings, was a bit harder to sell.

-- Chicken Wings: You can make fresh or frozen chicken wings in the Instant Pot.
+- Chicken Wings: You can use either fresh or frozen chicken wings in the Instant Pot.
 I recommend using chicken drumettes, as they typically yield more meat.
-If using full wings, remove tips, and separate drumettes and flats separated (cook time remains the same.)
+If using full wings, separate drumettes and flats to keep the cooking time the same.

-- Seasonings: Seasoned salt, which is a mixture of salt, paprika, garlic powder, onion powder, and a few other spices is the perfect choice to add flavor to the wings.
-Use homemade seasoned salt or your favorite store brand.
+- Seasonings: Seasoned salt, which is a mixture of salt, paprika, garlic powder, onion powder, and a few other spices is the perfect choice to add flavor to the wings before finishing them with your favorite sauce.

-- Sauce: I have included a recipe for a homemade buffalo sauce, as that is our preferred finishing touch for these wings.
-Feel free to use your favorite sauce--barbecue, teriyaki, or honey mustard are all great options.
+- Buffalo Sauce: I have included a recipe for my favorite homemade buffalo sauce that is simply made with hot sauce, butter, garlic powder, and honey, as that is our preferred finishing touch for these wings. if you don't care for buffalo sauce, you can use barbecue sauce, teriyaki sauce, or honey mustard.

 How to Make Instant Pot Chicken Wings

-- Place wings on a rack or in a steamer basket.
+- Place the seasoned wings onto the rack in the inner pot or in a steamer basket.

-- Broil chicken wings until skin is crispy.
-This step is not necessary, but most people prefer the crispy chicken skin on the wings.
+- Place the chicken wings onto a foil-lined baking sheet or broiler pan and broil the chicken wings until the skin is crispy, flipping once to ensure both sides are nice and golden.
+This step is not necessary but highly encouraged, as most people prefer the crispy chicken skin on the wings.

-- Brush remaining buffalo sauce over chicken wings.
+- Once the wings are broiled, brush the remaining buffalo sauce over the chicken wings.